PurpleSummit/PurpleSummit/README.md

 <h2>2023</h2>
 06/27/2023 – PROJECT.
 Input: tuples (year, month, day).
 Output: days between them.
 [Same date = 0 days]</p>

-		<p>v.0.0.
-06/14~20/2023 – long, complicated handling of various casework (same date, same month, same year, adjacent year) with the use of tuples</p>
+		06/14~20/2023 – long, complicated handling of various casework (same date, same month, same year, adjacent year) with the use of tuples

-		<p>v.0.1.
-06/26/2023 – much more simplified with the use of tuples and for loops</p>
+		06/26/2023 – much more simplified with the use of tuples and for loops

-		<p>v.0.2.
-06/27/2023 – improvised version of v.0.2, but with exceptions</p>
+		06/27/2023 – improvised version of v.0.2, but with exceptions

-		<p>Unit Test 11/09/2023</p>
+		Unit Test 11/09/2023

-		<p>v.0.3 06/19/2024 – added some guardians so that preconditions are ensured, added comments</p>
+		06/19/2024 – added some guardians so that preconditions are ensured, added comments

-		<p>06/13/2023 – outputs day of the week when provided with a date (imported module)</p>
+		06/13/2023 – outputs day of the week when provided with a date (imported module)

-		<p>06/22/2023 – minimized scale; distance between two months (month, year)</p>
+		06/22/2023 – minimized scale; distance between two months (month, year)

 10/26/2023 – GIF converter